Fantoni0/ara2/README.md

 Times might change in different environments.

 ## Installation
-Assuming that you have pip installed:
+Assuming that you have node installed:
 ```
 git clone https://github.com/Fantoni0/ara2
 cd ara2
 npm install
 ```

-### Requirements
-The library has minimal requirements.
-All of them are included in requirements.txt.
-Following the installation process solves the dependencies.
-- `pyzmq` for messaging layer.
-- `python-dotenv` for config files.
-- `matplotlib` for plotting the results.

 ## Usage
 An example of how to use the library: